datacarpentry/datacarpentry.github.io/_posts/2018-09-04-atmos-ocean-launch.md

 ---

 Back in late 2012, I was a couple of years into my first job out of college.
-My undergraduate studies had left me somewhat unprepared for the level of coding associated with analyzing climate model data for a national science organization, so I was searching online for assistance with Python programming.
+My undergraduate studies had left me somewhat underprepared for the coding associated with analyzing climate model data for a national science organization, so I was searching online for assistance with Python programming.
 I stumbled upon the website of an organization called Software Carpentry,